PseudoLang-Software-Foundation/Pseudolang/readme.md

 Welcome to Pseudolang!
 Pseudolang is a simple programming language written in Rust, inspired by College Board's Pseudocode.

-This project aims to fully support 64-bit Windows, Linux, and WebAssembly (WASI Package, Raw WASM, WASM Bindgen).
+This project aims to fully support 64-bit Windows, Linux, and WebAssembly (WASI CLI, wasm-bindgen for browser).

 ## Screenshots